-Using these products, Bertrand et al. (2018; B18) modeled the N_2 cycle on Pluto with a model based on BF16, including thermal conduction into the substrate.
-Additions were the Milankovitch cycles, topographic information, glacial flow, a larger N_2 inventory, and higher spatial resolution for some runs focused on Sputnik Planitia.
+Using these products, Bertrand et al. (2018; B18) modeled the N2 cycle on Pluto with a model based on BF16, including thermal conduction into the substrate.
+Additions were the Milankovitch cycles, topographic information, glacial flow, a larger N2 inventory, and higher spatial resolution for some runs focused on Sputnik Planitia.
 Simplifications include averaging insolation over diurnal cycle (which should have minimal impact; Young 2012), and consideration of a small set of seasonal thermal inertias (generally 800 tui, with a few cases at 400 or 1200 tui) and albedo (generally 0.7, with a few cases at 0.4).
-B18 included a much larger N_2 inventory than BF16, which takes much longer to equilibrate.
-Thus, B18 considered two related problems: a study of the sublimation patterns within Sputnik Planitia, run at higher spatial resolution, with an initial distribution of N_2 confined to the Sputnik Planitia basin; and a study of the stability of N_2 outside Sputnik Planitia, with a variety of initial N_2 distributions.
+B18 included a much larger N2 inventory than BF16, which takes much longer to equilibrate.
+Thus, B18 considered two related problems: a study of the sublimation patterns within Sputnik Planitia, run at higher spatial resolution, with an initial distribution of N2 confined to the Sputnik Planitia basin; and a study of the stability of N2 outside Sputnik Planitia, with a variety of initial N2 distributions.
+The experiments of B18 on N2 stability included N2 inventories of with global averages of 200 m, 500 m, or 1000 m (2 x 105, 5 x 105, or 106 kg m-2), consistent with the expected volume of Sputnik Planitia (Glein and Waite 2018), with initial distributions of N2 that were global, confined to low latitudes, or confined to high latitudes.